unlight/asmt-javascript-questions/README.md

 - Have you demotivated employees?
 Tell us what you have taken to correct the situation.
   - Были ли у вас демотивированные сотрудники? Расскажите, что вы предприняли, чтобы исправить ситуацию.
 - You have a release, and the PM asks you to include a feature that is 95% ready, with no tests, but the client wants to see it on PROD.
 What do you say to your PM?
+- Do you know any webpack's competitors?

+### Unsorted
+- How did you decide between choosing webpack and gulp/grunt setup?
+- What are pros and cons of Scrum?
+What’s the difference between Scrum and Kanban?
+When can’t we use SCRUM?
+- What are your actions when you/someone discovers a bug in production?
+- What kind of documents you’ve created recently?
+- Let’s imagine you need to create ‘Send Email’ form from Gmail.
+What are your estimates and why?
+- What estimation approaches do you know?
+- How to improve performance of react components?
+- What is Pure Component in react?
+- Redux principles: What is pure function?
+Where it came from (What paradigm)?
+- How "reselect library" improves performance?
+How do you measure perf?
+When reselect optimizations not working?
+- What is main difference between Redux and Facebook Flux library?
+- You mentioned in your form that you mentored junior and newcomer.
+Was it successful and why?
+How do you think you may improve your mentoring skills?
+- What techniques did you use?
+What was the outcome?
+- How did you measure mentee’s success?
+- Mentoring vs Coaching?
+- Could you describe pitfalls you may face with in development for mobile devices?
+(What are the difficulties you may face )
+- What’s the difference between WeakMap and WeakSet?
+What’s their difference from Map and Set?
+- What better in your opinion - one-way or two-way data binding, why?
+- How would you improve website load time / performance?
+- What design patterns you are using mostly in your code?
+What problems design patterns help to solve?
+- You wrote you performed code reviews, What do you usually do (or will do) if somebody doesn't agree with your review comments?
+- Explain delegation process, how you delegate tasks to team members?
+- Imagine you need to choose framework for your new project.
+Which criterias will you use to make decision?
+- How do you mentor?
+Please describe a mentoring session held by you.
+- Could you expain all ways how to inherit one object from another?
+- When we need to care about memory leaks and start search for performance issues?
+Describe how will you deal with that performance issues?
+- Describe the difference between `<script>`, `<script async>` and `<script defer>`
+- Describe the weak spots of angularjs and how can we deal with them?
+- How do you understand that you need to improve performance of your application?
+How do you convince client that you need to do this.
+- What SOLID is?
+Could you tell how do you use solid in your work?
+- TDD & BDD, what the difference, which one do you prefer?
+- Please describe how do you manage and eliminate a technical debt on your project?
+- How do you convince client to eliminate tech debt?
+- Describe your steps if you realize that you wrongly estimated some stories and sprint fails?
+- Could you explain a role of Key Developer on a project?
+- What is a recent technical challenge you experienced and how did you solve it?
+- What’s the difference between L2 and L3?
+- What are pros and cons of Scrum?
+What’s the difference between Scrum and Kanban?
+When can’t we use SCRUM?
+- How do you deal with conflicts during the code review process?
+- How do you explain ‘dependency injection’ pattern to someone who has no experience working with it?
+- How do you debug performance issues?
+- What are your actions when you/someone discovers a bug in production?
+- What kind of documents you’ve created recently?
+- What are you actions when you need to decide between two libraries that you’ll use in your project?
+- How do you improve your team lead and team work skills?
+How do you measure your success?
+- How we can increase the speed of TypeScript compilation process?
+- Choose any design pattern and describe it.
+- Let’s says that you have node app, and some dependency has critical vulnerability which recently discovered.
+What will be your actions?
+- Node.
+How method pipe works?
+- What kind of streams are exists in nodejs?
+- How do you understand CI/CD processes?
+- What “feature complete" means for you?
+- What performance optimization techniques do you know in AngularJS?
+- Please describe lifecycle of directive in AngularJS?
+- What is the main difference between gulp and grunt?
+What is better?
+- How is organized build process on your project?
+What can be improved?
+- What is extreme programming?
+What techniques did you use?
+- What is the difference between responsive and adaptive web design?
+What would you choose and why?
+- How do you understand that the code is good/bad?
+- What does Key Developer role mean?
+- What techniques did you use while mentoring?
+- Recall last conflict/hard situation with client.
+How it was solved?
+What could be done better?
+- When Scrum/Kanban can’t be used?
+- What is better White or Black testing?
+- What estimation techniques do you know?
+- How do you decide what to delegate and why? => What is better delegate task or responsibilty?
+- You’r starting new project from scratch, what frameworks, arch patterns would you choose and why?
+- Client said “This new feature should be done today?”, but you understand you’ll need a week to finish it.
+What will you do?
+- What programming paradigms do you know?
+- Your website is making a lot of HTTP with over 40 icons and a couple very large gif images.
+How could you reduce the number of requests?
+- What is your favorite features in latest ES specifications?
+- Describe your steps if you realize that you wrongly estimated some stories and sprint fails?
+- What Cross-Origin Resource Sharing (CORS) technics do you know?
+- Do you you know something about HTTP protocol version 2, what advantages does it provide in comparison of HTTP v1?
+- Your customer wants a new feature to be done, which requires usage of some absolutely new technology which you have no idea about.
+Your actions in this case?
+- Explain pros and cons of animation with CSS and Javascript?
+- How do you deal with conflicts during the code review process?
+- How would you define velocity of your team, and what it is used for?
+- What is code review, what kind of tools do we have for that?
+Different types of code review?
+In the context of CI which is better and why?
+- What is mobile first design?
+How would you create a new material design in Angular?
+- Imagine one of your colleagues has written some code that you don't agree with.
+What will you do?
+- Is there multi-threading in JavaScript?
+- How to understand that it's time to refactor something?
+How can you convince client that refactoring is needed?
+- What is immutability?
+Why do you need it?
+How can you ensure immutability in JavaScript?
+- What is better under-estimation or over-estimation?
+Why?
+- You have a release, and the PM asks you to include a feature that is 95% ready, with no tests, but the client wants to see it on PROD.
+What do you say to your PM?
+- Post and pre commit code review what are the pros and cons?
+In the context of CI, which oen would you use and why?
+- Angular 1 vs 2.
+Comparison.
+What are the main improvements?
+- Dependency injection.
+What is it needed for?
+- What is the functional programming?
+And the difference between OOP.
+Pros and cons.
+Have you used lodash or other functional libs?
+- How to convince some members of your team in that their approach is wrong?
+- What is disadvantages of using filters in templates in AngularJs?

 ### Terms in few words / one sentence
 * closure